Summertime Blues: Legacy

 The 1958 Liberty Records single by Eddie Cochran was inducted into the Grammy Hall of Fame in 1999 and the song is ranked number 73 in Rolling Stones 500 Greatest Songs of All Time.
 In March 2005, Q magazine placed it at number 77 in its list of the 100 Greatest Guitar Tracks.
 The song is also on the Rock and Roll Hall of Fame and Museum list of "The Songs That Shaped Rock and Roll".
 The song appears in the films Untamed Youth performed by Cochran, Caddyshack, This Boy's Life and American Shaolin, as well as season 4 of Beverly Hills, 90210.
-Waylon Jennings references Eddie Cochran and "Summertime Blues" in his early 1960s song, "The Stage:Stars In Heaven" with the lines, "A mighty cheer brings Eddie Cochran on, "Summertime Blues" brings a happy roar and the crowd cheers loud as they call for more.
 The song is also featured in the 2010 video game Mafia II.
+Waylon Jennings references Eddie Cochran and "Summertime Blues" in his early 1960s song, "The Stage (Stars In Heaven)" with the lines, "A mighty cheer brings Eddie Cochran on/ "Summertime Blues" brings a happy roar/and the crowd cheers loud as they call for more."